* Important *

-- Deleting Bulk WordPress Posts
+- Deleting Multiple Posts In WordPress

-(WP Posts Menu – All Posts)
+(Posts Menu – All Posts)

-Here you can add, edit, and delete posts …
+In this section, you can add, edit, and delete posts …

-(WordPress posts display in reverse chronological order)
+(Posts display in reverse chronological order)

-(Select checkboxes in the WordPress Table of Posts to bulk edit posts)
+(Select checkboxes to bulk edit posts)

 Table Of Posts – Column Sections

-(WordPress Posts screen – Post Title column)
+(WordPress Posts page – Post Title column)

-The following tasks are available:
+The following post management links are available:

-(Table of Posts – Post Author column)
+(Table of Posts – Post Author)

 (List of all posts authored by the same user)

-Click on any category …
+Click on a specific category …

-(List of posts displayed by category)
+(List of posts filtered by categories)

-Click on any tag inside the column …
+Click on any tag …

 The ‘Date’ column shows the dates for each post as follows: